Choosing a default super fund

 What is a default super fund?

-• they do not nominate a preferred super fund, or
+• nominate their preferred super fund, or

 • have a stapled super fund.